 The close source projects are most profit-driven.
 We want to deliver code in reasonably good quality cheaply in both short-term and long-term; so we can move on to the next work items in the overbooked schedule.
 The quality vs productivity balanced is dictated by the personal skills and corporate culture.

 The open source projects, on the contrary, are most likely incentivized by the mastery and autonomy.
 The success of the open source project is measured by the adoption instead of the hard cold cash, so the documentation MUST be comprehensive for the early adopters to pick up.
-Developers also tend to follow the best coding practise, even “gold-plate” their code bases because the world is watching us, conceptually.
+Developers also tend to follow the best coding practice, even “gold-plate” their code bases because the world is watching us, conceptually.